sheunaluko/tidyscripts/packages/ts_node/src/introspection/instructions.md

 Make sure each function has a test

 UPDATE/STATUS => implmented query.ts however the test file is broken.
-I can see that the vector similarity implementation is WRONG! basically i need to manually re-implment query.ts to support vector search, text search, and simple graph traversals. as well as context building from the results for RAG
+I can see that the vector similarity implementation is WRONG! basically i need to manually re-implment query.ts to support vector search, text search, and simple graph traversals. as well as context building from tphe results for RAG

 also working in bin/dev/surreal.ts to test the query implementations interacively

+-> ok see bin/dev/surreal.ts //todo for further details, need to think about the table schema and how to update the code to be a bit more robust for querying